 Escrow is a sum of funds that is held by a third party while the real estate transaction is in process.
 It’s used as a way to protect the buyer and seller in the transaction.
 Escrow is normally between 1-3% of the total purchase price of the house.
 Escrow can be held by attorneys or real estate firms with a trust account.
 It is later applied to the purchase price of the home.

 This term is only used for homes that are part of a community that has a Homeowners Association or HOA.
 It is a legal document that breaks down a roadmap for homeowners in the community on what the HOA handles and what restrictions the homeowners have.

 We hope you'll leave this blog more knowledgeable and ready to take on all things real estate!
 If you still have questions, our real estate experts are at our model homes daily in all of our communities in Atlanta, GA, Greenville, SC, Columbia, SC, Charleston, SC, Charlotte, NC, Raleigh, NC, the Triad, NC, and Richmond, VA.

 As we change seasons, now is the time to check off those items on your fall home maintenance list.
 It's a great time to inspect both the interior and exterior of your home and make those minor repairs that can help prevent major repairs later.

-Over the past few years, working remote and home schooling have become a popular option for both employers and parents.
-As we all know, things have changed this year in many ways due to COVID-19 and remote learning and working is one of them!
+Over the past few years, working remotely and homeschooling have become popular options for both employers and parents.
+As we all know, things have changed this year in many ways due to COVID-19 and remote learning and working are one of them!

 Building a new home can feel overwhelming, but if you are armed with the right questions to ask, you can find a builder you can trust.
 You should familiarize yourself with all the questions offered up by the two homebuilding sources.
 There are some hugely important questions that will play a large part in your decision, such as “do you build in the town I want to live in” and “do you have a floorplan that fits my needs?”
 But, that may not narrow down the field enough for you to make a decision.